Yamesvara Tank (Nala Kunda)

-Yamesvara Tank is a historic water reservoir situated in Yamesvara Patna, within the Old Town of Bhubaneswar, Odisha, India.
-It is positioned on the left side of the Yamesvara Patna lane, which branches off from Badheibanka Chowk towards Kapilesvara.
-The tank is affiliated with Bharati Matha, a local monastery.
-Over time, the tank has been abandoned due to contamination from sewage discharge from the surrounding area, leading to its colloquial name, Nala Kunda, meaning "Drain Tank."
-The tank is surrounded by a masonry embankment constructed from dressed laterite blocks.
+Yamesvara Tank is located in Yamesvara Patna, Old Town Bhubaneswar, Odisha, India.
+It is located in the left side of the Yamesvara Patna lane branching from Badheibanka Chowk to Kapilesvara.
+The tank is under Bharati Matha and it is now abandoned because the sewage water of the locality is discharging into the kunda.
+Hence it is also known as Nala kunda (Drain Tank).
+The tank is enclosed within a masonry embankment made of dressed laterite blocks.